securitybunker/databunker/INSTALLATION.md

 # Run it again

 You can run it again, after it was initalized.
-Run the following command:
+Use the following command:

 ```
-docker run -v /tmp/data:/databunker/data -p 3000:3000 -e "DATABUNKER_MASTERKEY=KEY" --rm --name dbunker paranoidguy/databunker
+docker run -v /tmp/data:/databunker/data -p 3000:3000 \
+  -e "DATABUNKER_MASTERKEY=KEY" --rm --name dbunker paranoidguy/databunker
 ```